 I was pleasantly surprised the other day to see that this year the Detroit Film Theatre will be participating in the Cinetopia International Film Festival that the Michigan Theater started last year.

 The Detroit Movie Palaces web site has tried to promote the DFT, the Michigan, and the Redford Theatre as a unique community of theaters that complement each other with their individual strengths but share a commitment to historic theater preservation and alternative film schedules.
-Collaboration between any of the theaters strengthens that community.
+A direct collaboration between any of the theaters strengthens that community.

-I made several trips to last year’s inaugural Cinetopia at the Michigan, and blogged about it at Journey to Cinetopia.
-The web site for this year’s festival promises another wide variety of film experiences from the Venice, Cannes, Toronto, Sundance, and other film festivals.
+I made several trips to last year’s inaugural Cinetopia at the Michigan (Journey to Cinetopia).
+This year’s festival promises another wide variety of film experiences from the Venice, Cannes, Toronto, Sundance, and other film festivals.

 Mixing and Matching

 Just this month, my visits to the theaters have combined in such ways that an experience at one theater helped enhance an experience at another.

 On consecutive evenings, the Michigan and DFT screened two historically based films that helped give a human face to disruptive events in the two countries where the movies were set.

 At the Michigan on April 4, Lore showed the tragic and unsettling adventures of five German children who had to travel alone across the country to their grandparents’ home at the end of World War II.

 At the DFT on April 5, Iranian director Shirin Neshat introduced her film Women Without Men, which described how various women tried to live their lives in the early 1950s when Mohammad Reza Shah Pahlavi was taking control of Iran from the Mohammad Mosaddegh government.